 All apartments include central air and heat, refrigerators, stoves, and dishwashers in the kitchen and living area, which is shared by both residents of two-bedroom apartments.
 The apartments are unfurnished and are not provided with a microwave.
-Both bedrooms in a two-bedroom apartment are designed as private rooms.
-Each bedroom is therefore provided with a full private bathroom and walk-in closet.
-All apartments are unfurnished.
+Each bedroom in a two-bedroom unit has a private bathroom and open walk-in closet.